 The next thing we need to do when comparing HVAC equipment is to look at the HVAC contractor installing the equipment.
-If you get a lousy installer or contractor forget about name brand because the HVAC system WILL NOT FUNCTION PROPERLY if it is not installed properly.
-Also, the unit will not have the same life expectancy, will fail prematurely and will need to be replaced sooner than if the HVAC equipment is installed properly in the first place.
+If you get a lousy installer or contractor, forget about the name brand because the HVAC system WILL NOT FUNCTION CORRECTLY and EFFICIENTLY if the installation is shoddy.
+Also, the unit will not have the same life expectancy, will fail prematurely, and will need replacing sooner than if the HVAC equipment is installed properly in the first place.
 Out of any buyers advice about air conditioning and heating equipment that someone can give you this is probably the most important part.

 Goodman versus Trane Air Conditioners